 The Individuals with Disabilities in Education Act (IDEA) assures that children with disabilities receive a free, appropriate public education.
-When Congress passed the Individuals with Disabilities in Education Act (IDEA), it promised the federal government would pay 40% of special education costs.
+When Congress passed IDEA, it promised the federal government would pay 40 percent of special education costs.

-The federal share of IDEA has fallen to less than 14%, the lowest level since 2001.
-Email your representatives and tell them to cosponsor and support the IDEA Full Funding Act (S. 866/H.R.
-1878).
+Email your members of Congress and tell them to cosponsor and support the IDEA Full Funding Act.

 Now that the House has passed the American Dream and Promise Act (H.R.
 6), the ball is in the Senate’s court.
 S. 874 and S. 879 provide a pathway to citizenship—and certainty—for Dreamers brought to this country as minors, Deferred Action for Childhood Arrivals (DACA) recipients, and people granted Temporary Protected Status (TPS) for humanitarian reasons—populations that including tens of thousands of educators in our classrooms.

 Email your senators and tell them to support the Dream Act of 2019 (S. 874) and the Safe Environment from Countries Under Repression and Emergency Act (S. 879).

 Reauthorization of the Higher Education Act of 1965 (HEA), which governs student-aid programs, federal aid to colleges, oversight of teacher preparation programs, and much more, is long overdue.
 NEA’s Recommendations for Reauthorizing the Higher Education Act outline our priorities for reauthorization.
 We believe any changes to the HEA must protect the interests of students, faculty, and staff, and ensure that we are funding the best education possible.

 Our recommendations focus on promoting access, affordability, and diversity; providing a safe and supportive learning environment for students, faculty, and staff; and reinvesting in post-secondary education for the 21st century.